ReneDussault/covidRDD/README.md

 ### Project Description
 This project focuses on analyzing the impact of specific events related to the COVID-19 pandemic on the number of confirmed cases in Quebec, Canada.
 The project is divided into three parts, each examining the effects of a different event.
 This condensed description is presented in a simple and easy-to-understand manner,
 without delving into technical details.
+Refer to the notebook, covidRDD.ipynb for code.

 ### The three parts are as follows:
 #### 1. The 20/3/2020 lockdown (MooJin)